vpon-sdk/vpon-sdk.github.io/en/android-registration.en.md

 ![SDK_400_New_Banner_Position]

-You will see your banner status and your License ID in the Banner Position List page.
+You will see your banner status and your License Key in the Banner Position List page.

 ![SDK400_Banner_Position_List]